-• SUBSTANCE (UNITS OF MEASURE) YEAR SAMPLED MCL (MRDL) MCLG (MRDLG) HIGHEST RANGE LG) LEVEL LOW-HIC DETECTED ST RANGE LOW-HIGH TED TYPICAL SOURCE Sodium1 (ppm) 2016 n/a n/a 8.92 8.49-8.92 Erosion of naturally occurring deposits; Used in water softener regeneration Sulfate (ppm) 2016 n/a n/a 25.7 25.0-25.7 Erosion of naturally occurring deposits
+SUBSTANCE (UNITS OF MEASURE) YEAR SAMPLED MCL (MRDL) MCLG (MRDLG) MCLG HIGHEST RANGE (MRDLG) LEVEL LOW-HIGH DETECTED RANGE LOW-HIGH TYPICAL SOURCE Selenium (ppb) 2017 Discharge from petroleum and metal refineries; Erosion of natural deposits; Discharge from mines 1Sodium1 (ppm) 2017 n/a n/a 8.06 8.06 7.81-8.062 Erosion of naturally occurring deposits.
+Used as water softner Sulfate SO4 (ppm) 2017 n/a n/a 26.3.7 26.3.7 26.2-26.3 Erosion of naturally occurring deposits Hardness CaCO3 (mg/L) 2017 The 120 - 180 range is considered to be "hard" water.
+Hard water is the result of Calcium and Magnesium naturally dissolved in water.
+The term "hard' water is typical of the lack of suds from soap in water.

--sodium is not currently regulated by the U.S. EPA.
+Sodium is not currently regulated by the U.S. EPA.
 However, the State of Illinois has set an MCL for this contaminant for supplies serving a population of 1,000 or more.
 The purpose of unregulated contaminant monitoring is to assist the U.S. EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.

-TOTAL ORGANIC CARBON: The percentage of Total Organic Carbon (TOC) removal was measured each month and the system met all TOC removal requirements set by IEPA.
+TOTAL ORGANIC CARBON: The percentage of Total Organic Carbon (TOC) removal was measured each month and the system met all TOC removal requirements